Seated Liberty Dollars were struck from 1840 till 1873 and coins were made in Philadelphia, Carson City, New Orleans and San Francisco.

 CAC.
 Flashy white surfaces and a needle-sharp strike with heavy frost on the design.
 A scarce proof-only year with just 1,987 minted.

 A beautifully toned and virtually flawless example of this scarce proof-only Trade Dollar.
 Bright lavender and blue surrounds a bright core on the obverse while a frosted white eagle is set against flashy champagne-gold on the reverse.
 The strike is needle-sharp and the fields are deeply mirrored.
 Frost on the design elements and contrast between the field and devices suggest a Cameo designation was barely missed.
-Just 979 minted and none have graded numerically finer at PCGS.
+Just 979 minted and none have graded finer at PCGS.